iwanbk/bcache/README.md

 ## Features

-- LRU cache
+- LRU cache with configurable maximum keys
 - Eventual Consistency synchronization between peers
 - Data are replicated to all peers
 - cache filling mechanism (TODO)

 ## Why using it

-- if extra network hops needed by `redis` or `memcached` is not acceptable for you
+- if extra network hops needed by external caches like `redis` or `memcached` is not acceptable for you
 - you only need cache with simple `Set` & `Get` operation
+- you have enough RAM to hold the cache data

 ## Quick Start